alex-davidson/brewing/Cider/TreacleCider.md

 10. Drink any remaining apple juice.
 You don't get enough vitamins.

 Fermentation usually completes within 2 weeks, but multiple rackings and finings will likely be necessary to get all the fluff out.

+## Racking

+This stuff is straightforward to rack, but don't expect it to clear any time soon.

+The haze gives it a very bitter flavour.
+It will be a few weeks before this starts to settle out.